umutaev/skillactive-backend/README.md

 ```
 docker-compose run web python3 manage.py migrate
 ```
-After theese manipulations, you will have this application running on ==WEB_PORT== port of your machine.
+After theese manipulations, you will have this application running on **WEB_PORT** port of your machine.